bieuly/redux-test/README.md

 Notes:

-1).
-Define all different types of actions
+- Define all different types of actions
-2).
-Make action creators
+- Make action creators
-3).
-Create reducers that take in only the piece of state use combineReducers()
+- Create reducers that take in only the piece of state...use combineReducers()
-4). mapStateToProps:
-- basically anything you want your component to watch in the state/store 5). mapDispatchToProps:
+- mapStateToProps: basically anything you want your component to watch in the state/store
-- makes the store's dispatch available to action creators
-- defines anything that you want your compnonet to dispatch and change the store
+- mapDispatchToProps: makes the store's dispatch available to action creators.
+Defines anything that you want your compnonet to dispatch and change the store